MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 For example, you may need to send sensitive information to personal email addresses that use a **Gmail**, **Hotmail**, or **Microsoft** account, or to users who don't have an account in Office 365 or Azure AD.
 These emails should be encrypted at rest and in transit, and be read only by the original recipients.

 This scenario requires [Office 365 Message Encryption capabilities](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).
-If the recipients cannot open the protected email in their native email client, they can use a one-time passcode to read the sensitive information in a browser.
+If the recipients cannot open the protected email in their built-in email client, they can use a one-time passcode to read the sensitive information in a browser.

 For example, a Gmail user might see the following prompt in an email message they receive: